apache/druid/docs/ingestion/data-model.md

 ## Dimensions

 Dimensions are columns that Druid stores "as-is".
 You can use dimensions for any purpose.
-For example, you can group, filter, or apply aggregators to dimensions at query time in an ad-hoc manner.
+For example, you can group, filter, or apply aggregators to dimensions at query time in an ad hoc manner.

 If you disable [rollup](./rollup.md), then Druid treats the set of dimensions like a set of columns to ingest.
 The dimensions behave exactly as you would expect from any database that does not support a rollup feature.